bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant images

 You can query the default images for variants.
-The example query shows how to query default image for the specified variant:
+The following query retrieves the default image for the specified variant:

 <!--
 type: tab